-But the world keeps on running while this architectural landmark is threatened by the danger of deterioration.
-Since most of the capsules are abandoned, leaking rain water, rust, and cold no one can estimate for sure how long this remarkable construction in Tokyo, Japan will be open for a visit.
-Nevertheless, our stay was very interesting and special to us.
-It is especially for fans of unique architecture a most do on their Japan bucket list.
-Enjoy our photo story of a gay couple stay in the world famous Nakagin Capsule Tower in Tokyo, Japan and see the towers through a couple of men‘s eyes.
+The world keeps on running while the architectural landmark Nakagin Capsule Tower, Tokyo is threatened by the danger of deterioration.
+Since most of the capsules are abandoned, leaking rainwater, rust, and no one can estimate for sure how long this remarkable construction in Tokyo, Japan will be open for a visit.
+Nevertheless, our stay in one of the capsules was a very fascinating and special experience for us.
+It is, especially for fans of unique architecture, a must-do on their Japan bucket list.
+Enjoy our photo story of a gay couple stay in Tokyo’s Nakagin Capsule Tower, Japan, and see the towers through a couple of men‘s eyes.

-After arriving at Tokyo Narita Airport, we took the shuttle train to the city center continuing by Tokyo Metro System to Shimbashi Station.
+After arriving at Tokyo Narita Airport, we took the shuttle train to the city center, continuing by Tokyo Metro System to Shimbashi Station.
 From there it was a 10 to 15 minutes walk to the Nakagin Capsule Tower.
 It was really exciting to spot the towers of the tower from the distance, not knowing what we will discover.
 After arriving at the reception of the building and getting the key out of the locker, we took the stairs up to the left tower.
-But, to be honest, we were shocked about the conditions of the building, especially of the stairways.
+But, to be honest, we were shocked about the condition of the building, especially of the stairways.

-If you were lucky like we were and you got the opportunity to stay in one of the Nakagin Capsule Tower cubes, we have some advice for you: don’t expect luxury, a clean and well-maintained building.
-See your stay as an expedition back in time when the idea of building apartment complexes modeled on cellular structures became an important streaming of modern architecture.
-Since most of the cubes are abandoned or only used as storage place nowadays, the warm water in the capsule tower has been switched off already in 2010.
-The Toilet was still functioning in our cube but for a shower, we had to take a short walk to an apartment just around the corner.
+If you were lucky like we were, and you got the opportunity to stay in one of the Capsule Tower cubes, we have some advice for you: don’t expect luxury, a clean and well-maintained building.
+See your stay as an expedition back in time, when the idea of building apartment complexes modeled on cellular structures became an influential streaming of modern architecture globally.
+Since most of the cubes are abandoned or only used as storage places nowadays, the warm water in the capsule tower has been switched off already in 2010.
+So, the Toilet was still functioning in our cube but for a shower, we had to take a short walk to an apartment just around the corner.

-Explore the two towers of Nakagin Capsule Tower
+Explore the two towers of Nakagin Tower

-That could be interesting for your gay travels:
+Interesting articles for your Japan gay travels: